 We westerners had our thinking organized by Aristotle.
 It was he who in the fourth century BC proposed a logical order of classification of the world, where the conclusions depend - linearly - on certain principles.
 The Aristotelian syllogism that has regulated our thinking so far is based on the premise: greater premise plus lesser premise equals a conclusion.

 The Orientals - on the other hand - think in totalities within wholes.
-That is, while we strive to use the bicycle, the people on the other side of the planet drive Ferraris.
+At Planck E, we strive to achiece a balance between analytic and contextual thinking to achieve the best results for our clients.

-It is said that the greatest genius of mankind was Leonardo da Vinci.
-The interesting thing is the why: Einstein was brilliant in spatial vision, but weak in German grammar.
-Leonardo da Vinci was great as a mathematician, great as a physicist, excellent as a physician; and as a painter, no comments.
-Generality brings plurality of thought that strengthens and sophisticates the intelligence; While specialization crystallizes thoughts and postures.
+It is said that the greatest genius of mankind was Leonardo da Vinci and not Einstein.
+The interesting thing is why: while Einstein excelled in spatial vision, he was weak in German grammar and Math wasn't his strong point either.
+Weren't it for his wife Mileva, Einstein might have been known today only for his work at the patent office.
+Leonardo da Vinci, on the other hand, was great as a mathematician, formidable as a physicist, excellent as a physician and brilliant as a painter!
+Generality brings plurality of thought which strengthens and sophisticates intelligence, while specialization crystallizes thoughts and postures.
 In time, intelligence is much more the balance of a dancer than the power of a dictator.

 For further information, please contact us.

-To learn more about holistic engineering, solutions inspired by nature, monetization of diseconomies, training courses or the incorporation of Big data to your day-to-day, follow us on the social networks.
+To learn more about holistic engineering, solutions inspired by nature, monetization of diseconomies, training courses or the incorporation of Being Data to your day-to-day, follow us on the social networks.